Characters: Trinity Blood

 - Obfuscating Stupidity: He may or may not be this; it's hard to tell if his usual goofy behavior is something to distract attention, a deliberate gambit to make people underestimate him, or just a persona he enjoys playing with.

-- Psycho Electro: When he occasionally becomes Ax-Crazy during higher Cresnik modes and uses electricty.
+- Psycho Electro: When he occasionally becomes Ax-Crazy during higher Crusnik modes and uses electricty.

 - Red Oni, Blue Oni: He plays the Blue to Cain's Red, but when he's around Tres, his excitable behavior becomes a clear Red to stoic Tres' Blue.